bordeltabernacle/bordeltabernacle-hugo/content/post/2016/08/notes-on-linux-environment-variables.md

 /home/rob
 ```

-And we can temporarily alter our environment with `env`:
+And we can temporarily alter our environment with `env`, placing it in front
+of the command we want to provide the environment variable for, in this case
+a simple `printenv`:

 ```bash
 ~ 13:35